-Purchase a 1-2 pound, quality grade pork tenderloin and a jar of Feiny's Citrus BBQ Rub
+Purchase a 1 to 2 pound, quality grade boneless pork tenderloin and a jar of your favorite dry rub.

-Remove any silver skin from the tenderloin and generously apply 1/4 cup of the rub to all sides of the pork.
-Wrap tightly in plastic wrap and allow it to marinate for at least 2 hours.
-(I let it sit in the fridge overnight and then pulled it out 30 minutes before I was ready to cook it so it would have time to come back to room temperature)
+Remove any silver skin from the underside of the tenderloin and generously apply the rub to all sides of the pork.
+You’ll need 1/4 of a cup or so.
+Wrap the pork tightly in plastic wrap and allow it to marinate in the refrigerator for at least 2 hours.
+I let mine sit in the fridge overnight and then I pull it out 30 minutes before I want to cook it so it has time to come back to room temperature.

 Preheat your oven to 375 degrees F. Heat a couple of tablespoons of your favorite oil (I use a high smoke point oil) over medium heat in a large ovenproof pan and sear the pork on all sides.
 Add some sliced onion and lemon wedges, then pour in 1/2 cup of white wine to deglaze the pan.
 Cook in the oven until the internal temperature of the pork reaches 145 degrees F (about 20 minutes).

 FOOD FACT: The brown bits in the bottom of a pan after you sear a piece of meat are called “fond”.
 I’m very fond of fond, because it’s where all of the truly yummi flavors of a dish come from.